What is Name in Python?

 These different namespaces are isolated.
-Hence, the same name that may exist in different modules do not collide.
+Hence, the same name that may exist in different modules does not collide.

 Modules can have various functions and classes.
 A local namespace is created when a function is called, which has all the names defined in it.
-Similar, is the case with class.
-Following diagram may help to clarify this concept.
+Similar is the case with class.
+The following diagram may help to clarify this concept.

 Although there are various unique namespaces defined, we may not be able to access all of them from every part of the program.
 The concept of scope comes into play.

-Scope is the portion of the program from where a namespace can be accessed directly without any prefix.
+A scope is the portion of a program from where a namespace can be accessed directly without any prefix.

 At any given moment, there are at least three nested scopes.

 - Scope of the current function which has local names

 - Scope of the module which has global names

 - Outermost scope which has built-in names